prem-choithani23/prem-choithani23/README.md

 - 🎓 Third-year student at **Sardar Patel Institute of Technology, Andheri**
 - 💻 Passionate about **coding, web development, and machine learning**
 - 🌱 Currently learning **Node.js**
-- 🧠 I build and pin all my projects on my GitHub
 - 🎻 When not coding, I’m probably playing the **violin** 🎶

 ---